 I’ve used this technique for several years (before I knew of Hattie’s study).
 I have a poster in my room and rubrics on the student desks.
 Every lesson, every day.
 I’ve seen tremendous growth in students who come to my classroom frustrated, with poor work habits, or burnt out gifted students.
 They leave with self-awareness and self-respect.

 If you can give anything to your students this year, provide them with tools of self-awareness.
 As teachers, we light the way for our students.
-Shine a light for your students by using the E and U available on TpT.
+Shine a light for your students by using the free E and U available on TpT.